Did you know that head lice are one of the top 3 reasons why kids miss school?

-When a family is affected with lice, one of the first reactions is to change all the sheets and beddings.
-Dealing with lice is stressful primarily because nobody seems to want to talk about it.
-Understanding how lice live can make anxiety go away.
-It can also help us find a solution in dealing with them.
+When a family is affected by lice, one of the first reactions is to change all the sheets and bedding.
+Understanding how lice live can help us find a solution to eradicating them.

 Head lice are very common.
-Children between ages 3 and 13 are perhaps the most susceptible.
+Children between the ages of 3 and 13 are perhaps the most susceptible.
 Outbreaks are not dangerous but they are contagious and very annoying.
 Contrary to popular belief, getting lice is not because you don’t wash your hair.
 Clean hair can get lice too.
-The good news is that lice can’t fly, jump or swim, so getting treatment is easier than you think.
+Lice can’t fly, jump or swim, so getting treatment is easier than you think.

 The Life of a Louse